priye-1/Simple-Pizza-Delivery-System/README.md

 # Simple-Pizza-Delivery-System
-A Pytrhon script to perform operations of a Pizza delivery system based on commands.
+A Python script to perform operations of a Pizza delivery system based on commands.
 Runs on terminal

 ## GETTING STARTED